brozeph/reindeer/readme.md

 ### #upsert

 The upsert method works similarly to update, except that if the document does not exist already, it is created.

+**Usage:** `mapper.upsert(_id, doc, callback)`

+This method accepts the following arguments:

+* `_id` - _(optional)_ - this is the `_id` value with which the document will be updated in Elasticsearch
+  * when this value is not supplied, the value from the field matching the `_id.path` specified in the mapping will be used instead
+  * if the `_id` is not supplied and there is no `_id.path` specified in the mapping, an error will be returned
+* `doc` - _(required)_ - this is the document representing what should be updated in Elasticsearch
+  * the document can be specified as a partial document
+  * _NOTE:_ all fields in the document will be validated against the mapping specification prior to calling Elasticsearch
+* `callback` - _(required)_ - a function callback that accepts two arguments:
+  * `err` - populated with details in the event of an error during the operation
+  * `updatedModel` - the validated model that is properly typed according to the mapping specification

 ```javascript
 var Mapper = require('reindeer').Mapper;